aschwanb/sal/README.md

 # Sal

+Sal is no longer under active development, and you should consider alternatives such as [Munkireport](https://github.com/munkireport/munkireport-php).

 [![CircleCI](https://circleci.com/gh/salopensource/sal.svg?style=svg)](https://circleci.com/gh/salopensource/sal)

 Sal is a multi-tenanted reporting dashboard for [Munki](https://github.com/munki/munki/) with the ability to display information from [Facter](https://puppet.com/docs/puppet/latest/facter.html).
 It has a plugin system allowing you to easily build widgets to display your custom information from Facter, Grains, Munki's [conditional items](https://github.com/munki/munki/wiki/Conditional-Items) etc.